REXITOR/SuperStore_Sales_Dashboard/README.md

 # Objective
-Preparing a report on the status of products and different regions to understand customers and products for more sales and profits
+Preparing a report on the status of products and different regions to understand customers and products for more sales and profits.

 --------------------------------------------------------------------------------------------